OPUM-LABS/ADUser-Amuser/README.md

 ✨ Write all groups to the info-attribute
 ✨ Write all groups as a list to a TXT-File
 ✨ Remove all assigned groups
+✨ Move user to a desired OU
 ✨ Remove from the global adressbook (Exchange)
 ✨ Disable user
-✨ Delete user (with a "high security" confirmation mechanism
+✨ Delete user (with a "high security" confirmation mechanism)
 ✨ Set up to five attribute-values at once
 ✨ Toggle between simple and verbose output
 <p align="right">(<a href="#top">back to top</a>)</p>